• Skip to primary navigation

 For vegetables, zucchini and potatoes are typical for this stew.
 I also like to add chili peppers and scallions.
 Other vegetables such as onions, mushrooms, or Korean radishes (mu) are all great additions to this stew.

-If using pork (or beef), preheat the pot with a little bit of oil.
-Sauté the meat, gochujang and doenjang over medium heat for 3 to 4 minutes until the meat is almost cooked.
-You can add a little bit of water to prevent gochujang and doenjang from burning.
+If using pork (or beef), preheat the pot with a bit of oil.
+Sauté the meat, gochujang, and doenjang over medium heat for 3 to 4 minutes until the meat is almost cooked.
+You can add a bit of water to prevent gochujang and doenjang from burning.

 To make it vegan, simply omit the seafood/meat option.
 The addition of tofu and mushrooms will be great for a vegan stew.
 You can use vegetable broth instead of water for extra flavor.

-As with doenjang jjigae, I use the water used to rinse rice (ssalddeumul, 쌀뜨물) as the stew base.
+As with doenjang jjigae, I use the water saved from rinsing rice (ssalddeumul, 쌀뜨물) as the stew base.
 The rice water adds starch to the stew and works as a binding agent between the gochujang and the broth while enhancing the flavor.

 Of course, you can use vegetable broth or anchovy broth if you like.